Marti113/marti113.github.io/resume.md

 ---

 ## Core Qualifications
-Proficient in Java (3+ years) and Python (3+ years) languages
+-Proficient in Java (3+ years) and Python (3+ years) languages
-Experience working in SQL/MongoDB databases
+-Experience working in SQL/MongoDB databases
-Built websites using AWS, Django, HTML/CSS
+-Built websites using AWS, Django, HTML/CSS
-Extensive professional background working in small and large organizations
+-Extensive professional background working in small and large organizations

 ## Education
 City College of San Francisco (May 2020) Computer Programming Certificate in Java